Academics

 The family nurse practitioner is prepared to provide primary care to individuals and families across the lifespan (newborns, infants, children, adolescents, adults, pregnant and postpartum women, and older adults).
 Primary care includes health promotion, disease and injury prevention, and the evaluation and management of common acute and chronic health problems.
 The focus of care includes individuals within families and the family unit, however the family chooses to define itself.
 Family nurse practitioners demonstrate a commitment to family-centered care in the context of communities.

 The MS-Nursing-FNP program of study may be tailored for full- or part-time study.
 Course formats are a mixture of on-campus and distance technology.
 Clinical experiences are an integral part of the FNP curriculum and are arranged to meet program outcomes and student needs.
 The Graduate Program Coordinator and Family Nurse Practitioner Track Coordinator will help the student develop a program of study that meets academic and clinical requirements.
-The combined credit requirement for the MSNursing-FNP is 49-51.
-The MS-Nursing-FNP curriculum meets the National Task Force on Quality Nurse Practitioner Education 2016 criteria for evaluation of nurse practitioner programs.
+The combined credit requirement for the MS- Nursing-FNP is 49-51.
+The MS-Nursing-FNP curriculum meets the National Task Force on Quality Nurse Practitioner Education 2022 criteria for evaluation of nurse practitioner programs.

-MS-Nursing-FNP graduates are eligible to take national certification examinations for Family Nurse Practitioners offered by the American Nurses’ Credentialing Center (ANCC) and by the American Academy of Nurse Practitioners
+MS-Nursing-FNP graduates are eligible to take national certification examinations for Family Nurse Practitioners offered by the American Nurses’ Credentialing Center (ANCC) (nursingworld.org/our-

-The CAS-FNP offers a program of study to registered nurses possessing a MS-Nursing who wish to further their education into the FNP role.
-Students in the CAS program must complete a minimum of 33 semester hours (500 and 600 level course) within the University of Maine.
+Certificate of Advanced Study (CAS): The CAS offers a clinically focused program of study to registered nurses who already possess a Master of Science in Nursing or Doctorate of Nursing Practice.
+The CAS prepares the graduate prepared nurse as a family nurse practitioner.
+Students in the CAS program must complete a minimum of 33 semester hours (500 and 600 level courses) within The University of Maine.

 The master’s degree program in nursing and the post graduate APRN certificate program at the University of Maine School of Nursing is accredited by the Commission on Collegiate Nursing Education, 655K Street NW, Suite 750, Washington, DC 20001, 202-887-6791